British PM May summons ministers to discuss possible military action in Syria

 Parliament voted down British military action against Assad’s government in 2013, in an embarrassment for May’s predecessor, David Cameron.
 That then deterred the U.S. administration of Barack Obama from similar action.

+The war plans of British leaders have been complicated in recent years by the memory of Britain’s 2003 decision to invade Iraq after asserting - wrongly, as it later turned out - that President Saddam Hussein possessed weapons of mass destruction.

+But with less than a year to go until Britain leaves the European Union, May wants to deepen its “special relationship” with the United States with a wide-ranging free trade deal that would help cushion the impact of Brexit.

-Writing by Guy Faulconbridge; editing by Andrew Roche
+Writing by Guy Faulconbridge; editing by Andrew Roche and David Stamp